hetznercloud/hcloud-cloud-controller-manager/chart/README.md

 helm upgrade hccm hcloud/hcloud-cloud-controller-manager -n kube-system --set monitoring.podMonitor.enabled=true
 ```

-### Multiple replicas
+### Multiple replicas / DaemonSet

+You can choose between different deployment options.
+By default the chart will deploy a single replica as a Deployment.

-If you want to use multiple replicas you can change `replicaCount` inside the helm values.
+If you want to change the replica count you can adjust the value `replicaCount` inside the helm values.
 If you have more than 1 replica leader election will be turned on automatically.

+If you want to deploy hccm as a DaemonSet you can set `kind` to `DaemonSet` inside the values.
+To adjust on which nodes the DaemonSet should be deployed you can use the `nodeSelector` and `additionalTolerations` values.